Awehbelekker/perpetual-linger-store/GOOGLE_OAUTH_SETUP.md

 ## ✅ Status

 ✅ **Client ID has been updated in the code**
-✅ **Credentials file created locally (not in Git for security)**
+✅ **API Key has been added to the code**
+✅ **JavaScript origins configured in Google Cloud Console** ⚠️ **MISSING: Redirect URIs in Google Cloud Console** ← THIS IS THE PROBLEM!

-Your Google OAuth credentials are configured in `src/App.jsx` and stored locally in `google-oauth-credentials.json` (which is excluded from Git).
+Your Google OAuth credentials are configured in `src/App.jsx`.

+## 🔴 **CRITICAL: You're Missing Redirect URIs!**

+Your current Google Cloud Console configuration shows:
+- ✅ JavaScript origins: CONFIGURED
+- ❌ Redirect URIs: **NOT CONFIGURED** (this causes the 400 error!)

+The JSON file you downloaded only has `javascript_origins` but is missing `redirect_uris`.

 ## 🔧 Required Configuration in Google Cloud Console